gifaeriyanto/home-manager/README.md

 # check pinentry-program
 cat ~/.gnupg/gpg-agent.conf
 # should be `pinentry-program $(brew --prefix)/bin/pinentry-mac`
-# pinentry-mac already installed from nix, just make sure the path is correct

 # restart gpg agent if you edit the gpg-agent.conf
 gpgconf --kill gpg-agent